sebnitu/vrembem/packages/grid/README.md

 ### `grid_stack_[key]`

 Adds a breakpoint for when grid items should be stacked vertically.
-Values and class keys are generated using the [`$breakpoint`](#breakpoints) map.
+Values and class keys are generated using the [`$breakpoints`](#breakpoints) map.
 Omitting the key value from the modifier (e.g. `grid_stack`) will stack items under all conditions.

 ```html
 <div class="grid grid_stack_md">